jvmqueen/queen-of-java/README.md

 ## JDK

-Queen does not yet have it's own utility library or development kit.
+Queen does not have its own utility library or development kit yet.
 Therefore, we still relly on the JDK for things such as ``System``, ``String`` and other utilities from Java SE.

 You can safely use classes from the ``java.lang`` package without having to explicitely import them.